 The Chemists’ Community Fund is the benevolent fund for the Royal Society of Chemistry (RSC).
 To access the benefits and services the fund offers you must hold RSC membership.

-If current events are having a negative financial impact on you, your partner or dependants, such as higher energy bills, the rising cost of living or impact of the pandemic, please speak to the Chemists’ Community Fund.
-While we recognise that the support we can offer will be limited, we may be able to offer financial support to you and your family.
+If current events are having a negative financial impact on you, your partner or dependents, such as higher energy bills, or the rising cost of living, please speak to the Chemists’ Community Fund, as we may be able to offer financial support to you and your family.

 The Fund offers a completely confidential service.
 Please get in touch by phoning 0800 084 3451 (UK Freephone) or +44 1223 853549 (International), or by emailing us.

 Underpinning the services we offer through the Fund is our network of volunteers, drawn from the Royal Society of Chemistry’s strong scientific community.

 Volunteers are a crucial part of the Chemists’ Community Fund, and do a huge amount to help members and their families across the country.

 If you are interested in volunteering for the Fund, we have three roles to choose from:

 Local Section Coordinators